VISION

 - Execution of clear intent

-Maps to: mode router selecting ACT, tool dispatch, persistent tasks running in background.
+Maps to: unified generation path routing to ACT loop, tool dispatch, persistent tasks running in background.

 Chalie must escalate when: